MyPureCloud/platform-client-sdk-java/docs/ArchitectApi.md

 Returns the flow default log level.

 Returns the flow default log level which will be used if no specific flow id log level is found.

-getFlowsInstancesSettingsLoglevelsDefault is a preview method and is subject to both breaking and non-breaking changes at any time without notice

 Wraps GET /api/v2/flows/instances/settings/loglevels/default